swapnil1023/outline/project.md

 ## Initial setup

-I recommend installing VSCode and the Flutter and Dart plugins to start developing apps.
+I recommend installing VSCode along with the Flutter and Dart plugins to start developing apps.

 ## Requirements
 - If you're using the flutter framework for the first time, I'd suggest you to go online and get a basic idea of what flutter is and how does it work.
 It'll help you connect better with the work that you're going to be doing.
 - We will setup the basic skeleton of the app first.
-If you are building a Flutter app for the first time, refer this [page](https://flutter.dev/docs/get-started/codelab).
+If you are making a Flutter app for the first time, refer this [page](https://flutter.dev/docs/get-started/codelab).
 After successfully setting up your new flutter project, we will now make two directories:
     - UI - this will store the dart files of all the screens and pages.
-    - Functionalities - this will store all the other dart files like `firestore_service.dart` which will have all the CRUD functions for the firestore, `auth.dart` which will have all the firebase authentication related code and similarly other dart files who simply just run in the background at all time and is further needed by other dart files in the UI directory.
+    - Functionalities - this will store all the other dart files like `firestore_service.dart` which will have all the CRUD functions for the firestore, `auth.dart` which will have all the firebase authentication related code and similarly other dart files which simply just run in the background at all time and is further needed by other dart files in the UI directory.

     The file structure for the completed app would be similar to the image below.

     ![product_structure](images/project1.png)

 - We're also going to need few flutter packages available at [pub.dev](https://pub.dev/).
-For that we need to add few dependencies in `pubspec.yaml` file, which should then look like -
+For which we need to add few dependencies in `pubspec.yaml` file, which should then look like -

     ![dependencies](images/dependencies.png)

-- After setting up the project, we'll set up the firestore project make the skeletan database structute:
+- After setting up the project, we'll set up the firestore project and make the skeleton database structure:

     1. If you're using firebase for the first time, I'd recommend you to check this [page](https://firebase.google.com/docs/firestore/quickstart) out.
     2. Make a clean structure of how your database should look like.
-Decide what all collections should be incorporated and the further decide the structue and feilds of the documents in each collection.
-You should atlest these discrete collections -
+Decide what all collections should be incorporated and the further decide the structure and fields of the documents in each collection.
+You should atleast have these discrete collections -
           - users - store all the user documents.
           - products - store all the product documents.
           - shops - store all the shop data.